Number of obese mothers soars to record level prompting alarm

-Almost 60% of pregnant women in Scotland are obese, new figures show, prompting concern from health campaigners.
+Almost 60% of pregnant women in Scotland are overweight or obese, new figures show, prompting concern from health campaigners.

-Of those with a known BMI, the proportion recorded as overweight or obese was the highest at 56.9% since reporting began.
+The proportion of women recorded as having a BMI of over 25 at the time of booking their first antenatal appointment was 56.9%, the highest level since reporting began.

 The increasing trend was seen across all maternal age groups and levels of deprivation, according to a report by Public Health Scotland.